Skip to Content

 Rome isn’t all just museums and churches… there are tons of great things to do in Rome with kids.
 You’ll have no problems creating a fun & balanced itinerary for your Rome family vacation.

-It's easy to find things to do with kids in Rome
+It's easy to find things to do with kids in Rome.

 The secret to a happy family vacation in Rome is to make sure everyone has something they enjoy each day.
 It’s easy to overlook the needs of children while traveling, but even a small effort goes a long way.
+For example, you’ll find that kids are more likely to behave at the Vatican if there is a promise of a visit to a Rome playground or gelato afterwards.

-Frigidarium has the best gelato in Rome - they make special gelato for the kids
+Frigidarium has the best gelato in Rome - they make special gelato for the kids.

 Still working on your Itinerary for your family vacation to Italy?
 Here is our 4 week itinerary for Italy with some suggestions for a 2 week Italy Itinerary and a 10-day itinerary for a trip to Italy with kids.